tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 <p align="center"><strong>Hello World</strong></p>
 </figcaption>

+At this point, the JavaFX application is set up, so the development can take place.

 ### Initial Master-View-Detail Layout with Drag-and-Drop ListView

 I already developed the initial application layout (and logic) — which are